whackengine/whack/Notebook/mxmlc/mxml-css.md

 # MXML and CSS

-MXML is transformed into an ActionScript 3 tree, and certain parts are generated later inside a `DirectiveInjectionNode` (like the contents of the constructor code).
+MXML is transformed into an ActionScript 3 tree, sharing same locations as the MXML code, and certain parts are generated later inside a `DirectiveInjectionNode` (like the contents of the constructor code).

 - Metadata for instance is parsed inside `<w:Metadata>` and contributed to the ActionScript 3 tree.